 Predicting Atomic Radii

-Using the Geoquantum Mechanical model we are able to explain this large variation, whilst maintaining a logical geometrical process.
-In this way we can produce a curvature that almost exactly matches the experimentally measured values for all the atomic radii on the periodic table.
+Using the Geoquantum Mechanical model, we are able to explain this large variation, whilst maintaining a logical geometrical process.
+In this way, we can produce a curvature that almost exactly matches the experimentally measured values for all the atomic radii on the periodic table.

 Currently, there are two sets of data that are used to try and calculate the atomic radii.
 The first is the Bohr Radius, which is a theoretical value based on an infinitely dense atomic nucleus.
 The second is the Van da Waal radius, which considers the atom as a hard shelled sphere.

-However, for the majority of elements we see that the predicted values do not even come close to the data extrapolated by experimental results, that are accurate within a tolerance of about 5 picometers.
+However, for the majority of elements we see that the predicted values do not even come close to the data extrapolated by experimental results, that are accurate within a tolerance of about 5 picometres.

 The table below shows the results generated for each atomic radii for the first 18 elements.
-The blue line provides the results generated by experimental data. the dotted green line might be hard to see, as it is so close to the measured data, whereas the red dotted line depicted the data derived from the Bohr radius, and the Yellow line from the Van da Waal radius.
-Clearly Geoquantum mechanics is a more accurate representation of experimental results
+The blue line provides the results generated by experimental data.
+The dotted green line might be hard to see, as it is so close to the measured data, whereas the red dotted line depicted the data derived from the Bohr radius, and the Yellow line from the Van da Waal radius.
+Clearly, Geoquantum mechanics is a more accurate representation of experimental results

-In the graph above the green sections produce radii based on the Cube, Truncated Cube, Snub Cube, or Rhombi-Cuboctahedron, the red section is based solely on the Octahedron, and the blue section is based on the Icosahedron/dodecahedron compound.
+In the graph above the green sections produce radii based on the Cube, Truncated Cube, Snub Cube, or Rhombic-Cuboctahedron, the red section is based solely on the Octahedron, and the blue section is based on the Icosahedron/dodecahedron compound.

 The implication it that the space around the atom is geometric, and that is why the electrons are held in such stable ‘orbits’.
 This insight sheds a completely new light on the functioning of the atom, which validates the theory of Atomic Geometry, and introduces another new field of science to the world.
 Geo-Quantum Mechanics.